evansrichards/project-afterglow/docs/LANDING_PAGE_CONTENT.md

   - "Need a practice run?
 Download the sample data set to see the experience before sharing your own."
 - **Troubleshooting Note:** "If something looks off, the upload log points out missing fields and how to try again without losing your data."

-## Reflection Invitation Section
+## Email Insight Preview Section
-- **Section Title:** "Let’s notice the bright spots"
+- **Section Title:** "Every First Tuesday in your inbox"
-- **Paragraph:** "Afterglow’s insights are designed to leave you encouraged.
-Wrap up each session by jotting what energized you, what you want to try next, and any boundaries you want to honor moving forward."
+- **Paragraph:** "Join thousands of people discovering new patterns in their dating life.
+Each month brings fresh insights as our analysis evolves—attachment styles, communication strengths, red flag detection, and more."
+- **Sample Insight Preview:** Mock email template showing "This month: Your Conversation Starter Analysis"
-- **CTA Button:** "Start your reflection"
+- **CTA Button:** "Get my monthly insights"

 ## FAQ Preview
+- **Q:** "How often do I get insights?"
+  - **A:** "Every First Tuesday of the month.
+We apply new analytical frameworks to your existing data and email you fresh discoveries."
-- **Q:** "Do you store my dating data?"
+- **Q:** "Do I need to keep uploading new data?"
-  - **A:** "Raw messages never leave your device.
-If you choose cloud sync, only PII-stripped data is uploaded with encryption."
+  - **A:** "No!
+Upload once and get insights forever.
+Each month reveals new patterns in your static dating history."
 - **Q:** "Can I see how PII protection works before uploading?"
   - **A:** "Yes—try our interactive demo above or load the sample export to see the full experience."
-- **Q:** "What if I don't trust your PII detection?"
+- **Q:** "What if I want to stop receiving insights?"
-  - **A:** "Review every redaction before syncing.
-Choose local-only mode, or manually redact additional content.
-Our detection code is open source."
+  - **A:** "You can pause or cancel anytime from your dashboard, or click unsubscribe in any email."
 - **Q:** "Which dating apps are next?"
   - **A:** "We're focused on Tinder and Hinge for the MVP.
-Vote on the next integrations from your dashboard."
+Bumble and OKCupid coming soon."

 ## Footer Reminder
 - Gentle sign-off: "You deserve insights that feel like support, not scrutiny.
 When you’re ready, Afterglow is here to notice what’s already working."